Electric Vehicles

 Powered by your trash

-Pinellas County’s Chevrolet Bolt electric vehicles are used by Department of Solid Waste staff and charged at the County’s Solid Waste Disposal Complex, which includes the Waste-to-Energy (WTE) facility.
+In 2021, Pinellas County’s Solid Waste department added two fully electric Chevrolet Bolts to its fleet.
+These vehicles are used by Solid Waste staff and charged at the County’s Solid Waste Disposal Complex, which includes the Waste-to-Energy (WTE) facility.
 The WTE facility turns trash from Pinellas County residents, businesses and visitors into electricity, which is added to the local electric grid and is enough to power about 45,000 homes and businesses every day.

-The WTE facility also helps prevent greenhouse gas pollution caused by waste breaking down in landfills.
+The WTE facility also helps prevent methane gas emissions from waste breaking down in landfills.
 These facilities produce less emissions than sending waste to a landfill would, according to the U.S. Environmental Protection Agency.

 Reducing operational costs

-Purchasing two electric vehicles has the potential to save the County more than $3,000 in fuel costs over the course of the cars’ lifetimes, according to Duke Energy’s Fleet Electrification Calculator.* Maintenance costs are also lower for a fully electric vehicle due to fewer moving parts, fewer fluids to change and reduced brake wear.
+Purchasing two electric vehicles has the potential to save the Pinellas County Solid Waste department more than $3,000 in fuel costs over the course of the cars’ lifetimes, according to Duke Energy’s Fleet Electrification Calculator.* Maintenance costs also tend to be lower for a fully electric vehicle due to fewer moving parts, fewer fluids to change and reduced brake wear.

 *This estimate assumes a gas price of $2.68, an energy cost of $0.11 per kilowatt-hour (kWh) and 75 miles driven per week.